onurtoker/swb_radar/README.md

 For XMLRPC within Octave, py_xmlrpc.py script is used.

-Make sure that liboctave-dev is installed (Type "sudo  apt install liboctave-dev"), and zeromq package is enabled in Octave (Type "pkg install -forge zeromq" in Octave)
+Make sure that liboctave-dev is installed (Type "sudo  apt install liboctave-dev" in terminal window), and zeromq package is enabled in Octave
+(Type "pkg install -forge zeromq" in Octave)